Regent Mill, Failsworth

 Regent Mill, Failsworth is a Grade II listed former cotton spinning mill in Failsworth, Oldham, Greater Manchester, England.
 It was built by the Regent Mill Co Ltd. in 1905, and purchased by the Lancashire Cotton Corporation in 1930.
 It was taken over by the Courtaulds Group in 1964.
-On ceasing textile production it was occupied by Pifco Ltd, and then by Salton Europe Ltd who now occupy this site.
+On ceasing textile production it was occupied by Pifco Ltd, and then by Salton Europe Ltd. The site is currently owned by Spectrum Brands (UK) Ltd who trade under the Russell Hobbs, Remington and George Foreman brands and now occupy this site.
 It was driven by an 1800 hp twin tandem compound engine by Buckley & Taylor.
 It became a ring mill with 60,000 spindles in 1915, all provided by Platt Brothers.

 Location

 Failsworth is a town within the Metropolitan Borough of Oldham, in Greater Manchester, England.
 It lies on undulating ground, on the course of the Rochdale Canal and north bank of the River Medlock.
 It is 2.7 mi west-northwest of Ashton-under-Lyne, 2.9 mi south-southwest of Oldham and 4.2 mi to the east-northeast of Manchester city centre.

 Regent Mill was built alongside the Rochdale Canal on Princess Street, but is now reached from the Oldham Road by way of Fir Street.